-The Waste Management Facility Charge assists in meeting the costs associated in providing broader waste management services that benefit the whole community.
+The Waste Management Facility Charge assists in meeting the costs associated in providing waste management services as a whole to the overall community.

-The Waste Management Facility Charge of \$123.00 per annum shall apply to all rateable properties within the Council Area not currently receiving a collection service and not incurring a charge in accordance with charges in section 5.1.8 or section 5.1.9.
+The Waste Management Facility Charge of \$118 per annum shall apply to all rateable properties within the Council Area not currently receiving a collection service and not incurring a charge in accordance with 5.1.8.
 The Waste Management Facility Charge will not be charged to vacant land, as shown in section 2.9 or recorded under the differential general rate categories 20, 21 and 22, as shown in section 3.